 REDESIGNING THE STUDENT EXPERIENCE

 It is an inherent belief within the College of Medicine that a quality student experience will lead to greater student success.
 Knowing this and based on feedback and a partnership with students, the College is redesigning the student experience.
-As a result, a series of initiatives, partly developed through a collaboration with the Institute for Healthcare Delivery Design and based off goals within the College’s strategic plan, have been developed to ensure students are provided the services necessary to thrive during their time at UI COM.

 The Institute for Healthcare Delivery Design developed a human-centered design approach to understand perceptions of advising and use the inputs of administrators, students, and faculty to outline “an advising service blueprint” calibrated to meet students’ needs across all four years of their education.